Probationary period review process

 Colleagues will normally have a First Formal Probationary Period Review with their manager halfway through their probationary period.
 So for example, colleagues with a 13 week probationary period will have this once they’ve been in the role for just over six weeks.
 In some business areas this may be earlier – managers will let colleagues know when the reviews will happen.

 If managers have any serious concerns about the colleague’s performance, conduct or attendance and it’s not been possible to resolve these issues informally, they can choose to hold a First Formal Probationary Period Review at an earlier point.

-Managers should use the First Formal Probationary Period Review Form template to support this meeting.
-There’s also a template letter (PP1) to invite the colleague to the meeting.
+Managers should use the First Formal Probationary Period Review Form template (below) to support this meeting.
+There’s also a template letter (PP1, see below) to invite the colleague to the meeting.
 Colleagues can be accompanied by either a trade union representative or a work colleague if they like.

 During the review, managers should agree an action plan with the colleague – a template for this is included in the review form.
 This sets out any improvements the colleague needs to make and by when, as well as any training or support that the manager will provide.

 If the manager has no significant concerns at the first review, then the colleague won’t usually have another formal review until the end of their probationary period.
 But of course regular feedback should continue and if any concerns arise, managers should discuss these informally with the colleague.
 And if things can’t be resolved informally, managers can decide to hold a Second Formal Probationary Review meeting (see below) at any point.